The importance of near miss reporting in healthcare

 Identifying potential risks and hazards.
 Near miss reporting provides you with a large database for analysis to identify potential risks and hazards in the workplace.
 Near misses could be the warning signs of latent system failures that otherwise go unnoticed.
 Root cause analysis on near misses can tell you whether the existing safety measures in place are effective, or further preventive or early detection mechanisms are required.

 Building a culture of safety.
 Near miss reporting can help to create a culture of safety, where patient safety is the top priority.
-It promotes transparency and encourages health workers to be more aware of safety concerns, and report near misses and other incidents without fear of reprisal.
+It promotes open communication and encourages health workers to be more aware of safety concerns, and report near misses and other incidents without fear of reprisal.

 Learning from errors.
 Near miss reporting provides opportunities for learning and continuous improvement.
 These learnings can lead to new safety practices and sharing of skills and knowledge among health workers.